HarryLarke/Revision-Card-App/README.md

 Dry, organise and bug free TS is the end goal of this project!

-Once the application is fully functioning, I will hopefuly add more features to the application, such as:  JWT, Authentication and users.
+Once the application is fully functioning, I will hopefuly add more features to the application, such as:  JWT to User/Role Authentication.

-These added feaures will hopefuly further consolidate my acquired skills.
+These added features will hopefuly further consolidate my acquired skills.

 Enjoy the application and feedback is welcome as awlways!